LANDLORDS, SAVE 30% ON OUR MOST POPULAR TOOLS THIS HOLIDAY SEASON

 1. Residential Tenancy Agreement

 The Residential Tenancy Agreement is the most important document for landlords and tenants in BC.
 It serves as the legally binding contract between a landlord and a tenant as well as outlining the terms of the tenancy.
-It is a mandatory contract that is signed by both landlord and tenant and typically includes specifics like duration of the rental, rental rate, payment terms, restrictions (i.e. pets, subletting, etc.).
+It is a mandatory contract that is signed by both landlord and tenant and typically includes specifics like duration of the rental, rental rate, payment terms, and restrictions (i.e. pets, subletting, etc.).
 The landlord must give the tenant a copy of the signed and dated tenancy agreement within 21 days of signing.

 2. Ending your tenancy agreement